-BHBH Program funds may be used to support pre-development, relationship building, strategizing, and/or capacity-building activities necessary to address the needs of the population who are experiencing homelessness and have a serious behavioral health condition, including SMI and/or SUD.
+BHBH Program funds may be used to support predevelopment, relationship-building, strategizing, and/or capacity-building activities necessary to address the needs of people who are experiencing homelessness and have a serious behavioral health condition, including SMI and/or SUD.
 Examples of funding uses include, but are not limited, to the following:

-- Paying internal staff, including related supplies and equipment, to oversee the BHBH Program grant and engage in planning activities. - Conducting community needs assessment activities. - Hiring consultants and subcontractors to support development of a BHBH program plan and/or other grant activities. - Creating a strategy and plan to increase availability of housing for people experiencing homelessness and serious behavioral health conditions and their families, including evaluating available federal, state, Tribal and other funding options. - Developing or improving a Tribal homelessness documentation system or information sharing among partners. - Identifying potential sites for BHBH housing. - Training and cross-training to educate housing providers on behavioral health and behavioral health providers on housing in order to work together for a common plan of action. - Conducting initial project site identification, evaluation, planning, pre-development costs, and similar activities; Bureau of Land Management and other permitting. - Identifying potential funding sources to complement BHBH Program funds, including bridge housing and supportive services, and to sustain BHBH programs. - Conducting community outreach and education. - Conducting landlord and/or contractor recruitment to increase access to housing.

-Creating a website or conducting other community outreach activities.
+- Paying internal staff (including paying for related supplies and equipment) to oversee the BHBH Program grant and engage in planning activities. - Conducting community needs assessment activities. - Hiring consultants and subcontractors to support development of a BHBH program plan and/or other grant activities. - Creating a strategy and plan to increase availability of housing for people experiencing homelessness and serious behavioral health conditions and for those individuals' families, including evaluating available federal, state, tribal, and other funding options. - Developing or improving a tribal homelessness documentation system or information sharing among partners. - Identifying potential sites for BHBH housing. - Training and cross-training to educate housing providers on behavioral health and behavioral health providers on housing, so that they may work together for a common plan of action. - Conducting initial project site identification, evaluation, planning, predevelopment costs, and similar activities; acquiring Bureau of Land Management and other permits. - Identifying potential funding sources to complement BHBH Program funds, including bridge housing and supportive services, and to sustain BHBH programs. - Conducting community outreach and education. - Conducting landlord and/or contractor recruitment to increase access to housing. - Creating a website or conducting other community outreach activities.